JakubAdapt/recipes-test/README.md

-# Recipes Website - hobby project
+# Cook Me - hobby project

 A personal web project to store and browse my favorite recipes.